gamosoft/Inventory-WebAPI/README.md

 For the sake of simplicity in this sample however I'll just use regular SMTP server to send the notifications.
 - Since I don't have an SMTP server configured, the best way to try out the notifications is to use smtp4dev tool (http://smtp4dev.codeplex.com/)

+- For the expiration part, one way to do it could be using the CacheManager class

 # Assumptions:
 - No dealing with encoding/decoding issues from the requests (i.e.: blank spaces or strange characters).
 - No dealing with string constants for error messages.